FrancesCoronel/personal-website-v3/_posts/2014-12-27-im-a-noob-when-it-comes-to-programming-where-to-now.md

 10. [Eloquent JavaScript](https://eloquentjavascript.net)\

     > Eloquent JavaScript goes beyond the cut-and-paste scripts of the
-    > recipe books and teaches you to write code that’s elegant and
+    > recipe books and teaches you to write code that's elegant and
     > effective.
-You’ll start with the basics of programming, and learn
+You'll start with the basics of programming, and learn
     > to use variables, control structures, functions, and data
     > structures.
-Then you’ll dive into the real JavaScript artistry:
+Then you'll dive into the real JavaScript artistry:
     > higher-order functions, closures, and object-oriented programming.
     >
     > ![](https://eloquentjavascript.net/img/cover.png)